damianperera/deno-ip/README.md

 If your having any issues using this module please check [test.ts](https://deno.land/x/ip/test.ts).

 ## Running Tests
-In order to run the tests first export your API token to `IPIFY_API_TOKEN` in your local environment and execute Deno test command from the root directory.
+In order to run the tests first export your API token to `IPIFY_API_TOKEN` in your local environment and execute the Deno test command from the root directory.
 ```bash
 $ export IPIFY_API_TOKEN=xxxx
 $ deno test --allow-net --allow-env